Skip to content

 )

-In the video player, required_initial_outputs is empty because every required tick-zero output has either a static initial value or a callable initializer.
+In the video player, all required tick-zero state variables have either a static initial value or a callable initializer.

 Common compile issues